wuellner/PushNotifications/README.md

 	alert('error = ' + error);
 }

-function messageInForegroundHandler (notification) {
+function messageInBackgroundHandler (notification) {
 	if (notification.coldstart) {
-		// ios is always true
+		// ios, this is always true
-		//the application was started by the uset taping in the notification }
+		// the application was started by the user tapping on the notification }
 	else {
 		//this notification was delived while the app was in background